alexloney/alexloney-old.github.io/_posts/2021-06-07-new-blog-who-dis.md

 I'd like to welcome you to my blog!!

-This blog is going to serve as my online researce for sharing InfoSec related topics, cooking, tech tips, and various other related material!
+This blog is going to serve as my online resource for sharing InfoSec related topics, cooking, tech tips, and various other related material!

 Stay tuned for more post coming soon!